Korean, Edit

 ⑵ A king with a free soul.

 ⑶ A king who doesn’t even know he is a king.
-I am looking for those kinds of people.
+I’m looking for the third type of king.

-Three kinds of kings appeared in the webtoon ‘The Tower of God’
+Three types of kings appeared in the webtoon ‘The Tower of God’

 ⑴ Life is dramatic after all.
 The person who dramatically overcame the crisis wins in the end rather than the person whose everything is perfect.